immcantation/scoper/docs/topics/hierarchicalClones.md

 :   data.frame containing sequence data.

 threshold
-:   a numeric scalar where the tree should be cut (the distance threshold for clonal grouping).
+:   numeric scalar where the tree should be cut (the distance threshold for clonal grouping).

 method
 :   one of the `"nt"` for nucleotide based clustering or